-The ICHOM team is pleased to announce that the site recruitment for the Coronary Artery Disease Value Community is now open.
+The ICHOM team are currently progressing site recruitment for the Coronary Artery Disease Value Community.

 Heart disease is the leading cause of death for both men and women worldwide.
 The World Health Organisation estimates that in 2015 17.7 million deaths could be attributed to cardiovascular diseases, of which 7.4 million were due to coronary heart disease.